abuiles/ember-101/updating-to-latest-ember-cli.md

 [?]
 Overwrite /borrowers/bower.json?
 (Yndh) Y
 ~~~~~~~~

+I> In this scenario Ember and Ember-Data didn't change but it might
+I> happen from time to time that Ember and Ember-Data get updated to
+I> their latest available release, in case we don't want to update those
+I> libraries we can just ignore the changes to those lines.

 We responded with yes to the previous command.
 In this particular case,
 not many dependencies changed but we need the update anyways.
 We also